ksholla20/cachelib/README.md

 In a get, Frequency is increased by 1, and key is moved in frequency - key map from current frequency to next In frequency-key map, multiple keys can have same frequency.
 Hence a queue of keys is maintained.
 During eviction, we extract key from bucket having least frequency.
 As we extract key from a queue, least recently used key is evicted

+### TTL implementation
+TTL can be implemented in various ways.
+One of the most popular way is reactive TTL. i.e., when user asks for a key, it's expiry is checked and deleted if required In here, Psuedo proactive method is used.
+During any call to cache, we check if there are any keys to be expired and it is deleted
+To achieve this one, a min heap is used where comparison is on TTL.
+Top of the heap denotes the node which has to be expired at the earliest
+As C++ STL priority queue does not support random erase, the STL is extended to support the functionality

 ### Additional tools
 For doubly linked list, we have created a new custom templatized class, which expose required functionalities